PaddlePaddle/PaddleHelix/docs/readme.rst

 Features
 ========

 - High Efficency: We provide LinearRNA, a highly efficient toolkit for RNA structure prediction and analysis.
-LinearFold & LinearParitition achieves O(n) complexity in RNA-folding prediction, which is hundreds of times faster than traditional folding techniques.
+LinearFold & LinearParitition achieve O(n) complexity in RNA-folding prediction, which is hundreds of times faster than traditional folding techniques.

 .. image:: ../.github/LinearRNA.jpg
    :align: center